 Section 4.
 Bulletin Boards.
 The Association shall have the exclusive right to post notices of activities and matters of Association concern on teacher bulletin boards which shall be located in the teachers' lounge or other suitable area.
 At least one (1) bulletin board shall be provided in each facility.
-The Association may use the facilities' internal distribution service and employee mailboxes for communication to employees.
+The Association may use the facilities' internal distribution service including email consistent with the state's policies on use of email, and employee mailboxes for communication to employees.